 The University's Office of Admission has written policies affecting transfer students to which the program adheres.
 NKU Admissions Transfer Course Equivalent Database provides a service for students who want to know whether the courses they are taking, or plan to take, will transfer successfully to Northern Kentucky University.
 Public 2-year and 4-year Kentucky colleges, technical schools, private Kentucky colleges, and some Non-Kentucky colleges are currently included in the database.
 Every effort is made to provide accurate and current information; however, the right is reserved to amend or revise the contents at any time.
 Final decisions regarding the transfer of credit and application of credit to majors rest with the NKU Office of Admissions and/or the respective academic departmental offices.
-Only coursework from regionally accredited institutions is not accepted at NKU.
+Only coursework from regionally accredited institutions is accepted at NKU.
+Coursework listed in the Transfer Equivalency Guide from non-regionally accredited institutions is not accepted at NKU.
 The NKU BSW Program policy is to accept social work courses only from CSWE accredited BSW programs.